 This Image is in 1920×1080 format.
 Click on it to enlarge it and see it in full size.

 This new "Picture of the Day" shows Ayu spending time with a child from Laindatang in East Sumba, where we have been working for over two years as part of the #WaterConnections and #ZeroMalaria programs.
-Ayu will measure this child along with 78 others, and also weigh him to assess his hygiene conditions, in order to determine if he is doing well and gaining weight.
+Ayu will measure this child along with 78 others, and also weigh him to assess his hygiene and determine whether he is doing well and gaining weight.

-We provide healthcare programs focused on educating parents, villagers and schools in ultra-rural areas about good nutrition.
-Due to the extreme poverty and isolation of these regions, healthy eating habits are often foreign ideas.
-Therefore, we provide them with nutritious meals using local resources while teaching them to grow their own gardens for a healthier diet.
+We provide healthcare programs that educate parents, villagers, and schools in ultra-rural areas about good nutrition.
+Due to the extreme poverty and isolation in these regions, healthy eating habits are often unfamiliar concepts.
+Therefore, we provide them with nutritious meals made with local ingredients while teaching them to grow their own gardens for a healthier diet.

-Our approach emphasizes crucial skills such as eating vegetables as often as possible, drinking clean water through our #WaterConnections initiative, and protecting yourself from infectious diseases by adopting preventative measures.
+Our approach emphasises crucial skills such as eating vegetables as often as possible, drinking clean water through our #WaterConnections initiative, and protecting yourself from infectious diseases by adopting preventative measures.

-One of our team members can be seen in this new Picture of the Day, watching over a children.
+One of our team members can be seen in this new Picture of the Day, watching over a child.
 Our mission is to weigh, measure and evaluate hundreds of children every week to ensure their medical and hygienic well-being.
 This evaluation is essential to determine the effectiveness of our on-site programs.
-We have witnessed impressive results: Better access to water has improved nutrition, which translates into increased vitality, better health and an overall healthier lifestyle.
+We have witnessed impressive results: Better access to water has improved nutrition, which has translated into increased vitality, better health, and an overall healthier lifestyle.

 Improving water availability and nutrition creates a beneficial loop that transforms lives and strengthens disadvantaged communities.